roq-trading/roq-ansible-monitor/README.md

 > Podman is convenient because it allows users to manage containers without
 > becoming "root".
 Also, in our experience, it is less intrusive to the system than
 > e.g. Docker.
 Finally, Podman's license terms are more open than Docker's.

+> If Docker is your prefered solution: Just fork this project and change.
+> Podman is nearly 100% compatible with Docker.

 ### NGINX